Home > GFCNI Academy > Kangaroo Mother Care (KMC)

 • Practical strategies for introducing KMC in clinical units

-Kangaroo Care in the NICU – A Practical Guide by Diane Schultz
+Kangaroo Care in the NICU – A Practical Guide

 In this hands-on video, Diane Schultz demonstrates how to safely initiate Kangaroo Care in the NICU, including techniques for transferring medically fragile infants into skin-to-skin positions.